ShuoXing98/shuoxing98.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a first-year PhD student in Computer Science at [Texas A&M University](https://www.tamu.edu/), supervised by Prof. [Zhengzhong Tu](https://vztu.github.io/).
-I just received my Master of Science degree in Applied Mathematics from [Nankai University](https://en.nankai.edu.cn/) under the supervision of Professor [Peixin Ye](http://en.math.nankai.edu.cn/2015/1112/c4059a32170/page.htm).
+I am a second-year PhD student at the [TACO Lab](https://taco-group.github.io/) in Computer Science at [Texas A&M University](https://www.tamu.edu/), supervised by Prof. [Zhengzhong Tu](https://vztu.github.io/).
+I received my Master of Science degree in Applied Mathematics from [Nankai University](https://en.nankai.edu.cn/) under the supervision of Professor [Peixin Ye](http://en.math.nankai.edu.cn/2015/1112/c4059a32170/page.htm) in 2023.
 Previously, I received my Bachelor of Science degree at [Ningxia University](http://www.nxu.edu.cn/) in 2020.
 From 2022 to 2023, I was a research intern at the [Statistics and Machine Learning Research Group](https://statml.hkust.edu.hk/), the [Hong Kong University of Science and Technology](https://hkust.edu.hk/).
-I am fortunate to have been working closely with Dr. [Shizhe Diao](https://shizhediao.github.io/) (NVIDIA Research) and [Rui Pan](https://github.com/research4pan) (HKUST).
+I am fortunate to have been working closely with Dr. [Shizhe Diao](https://shizhediao.github.io/) (NVIDIA Research).

 <!-- BTW, thanks for the photo taken by my best friend **Lin Feng**! -->